Policy: Owner Mail Management

-The purpose of this document is to clearly communicate Property Providers™ s’ Policy in relation to mail management for owners.
+The purpose of this document is to clearly communicate Property Providers’ Policy in relation to mail management for owners.
 This policy applies to both short-term and long-term rental owners.

-Although it may seem straight forward, mail presents a unique challenge in property management.
+Although it may seem straightforward, mail presents a unique challenge in property management.
 The ripple effect of relevant mail not being opened and actioned can be significant and can cause costly consequences (which we want to proactively avoid).
-Examples of these consequences include; disconnection of essential services/utilities, construction developments being approved, traffic infringements escalating, and unfortunately mail fraud occurring.
-Mail by post (vs email) remains a major communication method for organisations to communicate with their customers.
+Examples of these consequences include; disconnection of essential services/utilities, construction developments being approved, traffic infringements escalating, and unfortunately, mail fraud occurring.
+Mail by post (versus email) remains a major communication method for organisations to communicate with their customers.
 However, mail by its very nature is sensitive and private, which is why it is illegal to open someone else’s mail without their permission.
-Nevertheless, in order to effectively manage a property, it is important that property managers are kept informed of relevant information communicated by mail.
-If the owner does not access this mail regularly, then we are required to open, read, inform owners and act when necessary, where it is relevant to the effectively managing the property.
+Nevertheless to manage a property, property managers must be kept informed of relevant information communicated by mail.
+If the owner does not access this mail regularly, then we are required to open, read, inform owners and act when necessary, where it is relevant to effectively managing the property.

 - To be clear about the role/responsibility and liability of the owner and the agency in relation to mail.

 - To provide best practice recommendations that proactively avoid problems occurring for both parties.

 - To implement a fair framework that balances the guests/tenant experience and our fiduciary duty that we have to you, the property owner, in managing all parties’ inconvenience, cost and risk.

 - To support the company’s guiding principal that all long-term relationships have a foundation of mutual respect, mutual reward, mutual investment and mutual risk.